-Guide to Growing & Using Garlic
+Guide to Growing, Harvesting & Using Garlic

 Garlic has a rich history and, according to much historical evidence, has been cultivated by humans for over 5,000 years.
 Although it is believed to have originated in Central Asia, through the ages, garlic has gained popularity and has become a staple in many cuisines around the world.
 Get to know garlic better by growing it yourself!